JJRaylen/SQL-Practice/Tiki_Test/README.md

 and quantitative reasoning and also candidate's SQL skills.
 The test contains 3 parts: SQL, Logical & Problem Solving and Case Study.

-This one focus on solving SQL question.
+This project focus on solving SQL question.

 ---
  Question 1:
 ---
 - Given three following columns in table X:
 #### Table X